 Finally, the people who appear to be doing the best seem to have had the easiest time adapting.
 Those who already enjoy winter activities (outdoor sports; enjoying the pleasant appearance of winter; treasuring the coziness of tea, blankets, and a fire) have something to look forward to .
 Those who already enjoy socializing remotely (online gaming; phone calls; letter writing) seem to also have some advantages.

 Even though learning new activities is an annoying challenge, the pressure of this period of time is too great to happily endure.
 We may need to learn some new skills to take care of ourselves until this is all an unpleasant memory.

-If you are in mental health crisis, please call 9-1-1 or go the Emergency Room.
+If you are in a mental health crisis, please call 9-1-1 or go to the Emergency Room.

 If you are in distress, please call the Calgary Distress Centre at 403-266-4357 (HELP).

 To contact Access Mental Health (AHS), please call 403-943-1500.